Dev-error312/personal-portfolio/README.md

 # Getting Started with Create React App

-This project was bootstrapped with React Js.
+This project is about my personal porfolio where you can see all my projects.
+(Under developement)

 ## Available Scripts